grg1bbs/Terraform_ISE_AWS_Deployment/README.md

   - Basic Security Group for the ISE nodes
   - 2x ISE EC2 instances in the Private Subnets; one in each AZ
   - (Optional) Site-to-Site VPN gateway, customer gateway, and related static routes and attachments

+#### Note: This code only deploys the individual standalone ISE nodes.
+It does not perform any operations to build the ISE cluster.

 ## Pre-requisites
    - Terraform application installed